York, Pennsylvania: Government

 York was featured during the 2008 U.S. Presidential Election, when National Public Radio's Michele Norris and Steve Inskeep chose to showcase the city in "The York Project: Race & the '08 Vote."
 The program was aired as a seven-part series and featured different York citizens discussing race relations, racial perceptions, and the emotions inspired by the 2008 election.
 Norris stated that York was chosen due to its central location in a battleground state, its rich history (including its strained race relations), and demographics.
 On June 19, 2009, Norris announced on the air that she was taking time off to write a book inspired by her conversations "with a diverse group of voters" in York, and The Grace of Silence: A Memoir was published in September 2010.

 In 2009, Kim Bracey won the Democratic primary and became the favored candidate for mayor.
 She won the general election in November against Republican opponent Wendell Banks and took office on the first Monday in 2010 as the city's first African-American and second woman mayor.
 Bracey won reelection in November 2013 against Libertarian challenger Dave Moser.

 Michael Helfrich defeated Bracey by only 133 votes in 2017.
 A Democratic city council president, Helfrich ran for mayor as a Republican after losing the Democratic primary election to Bracey by just over 300 votes.
 Helfrich was inaugurated as mayor on January 2, 2018.
 He announced in late December 2023 that he would not run for election in 2025.

+On Monday, January 5, 2026, city council president Sandie Walker was sworn in as York's 28th mayor, becoming the second African American women to serve as mayor.